-If a white group espoused similar beliefs with the colors reversed, few would have trouble describing it as racist and anti-Semitic.
-Although the racism of a group like the Nation may be relatively easy to understand, if we seek to expose white hate groups, we cannot be in the business of explaining away the black ones.
+The racism of a group like the Nation of Islam may be the predictable reaction to white supremacy.
+But if a white group espoused similar beliefs regarding African Americans and Jews and, few would have trouble describing it as racist and anti-Semitic.
+If we seek to expose white hate groups, we cannot be in the business of explaining away the black ones.

 2017 black nationalist hate groups